AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Deprecated Features in Aviatrix Release 6.9.221**

-* The Encrypted Peering feature and Transitive Peering features are deprecated.
+* The Encrypted Peering and Transitive Peering features are deprecated.
 These features’ functionality will be replaced by Aviatrix Multi-Cloud Transit.
 Aviatrix recommends deleting Encrypted and Transitive Peerings from your account, and then upgrading your Controller.
 * The Sumo Logic logging integration, Logstash logging integration, and Splunk logging integrations are deprecated in this release.
 Instead, use rsyslog to integrate with external logging systems.

 6.8.1398 (11/04/2022)